“What really matters is what you do with what you have” – H.G. Wells

 I went on to complete my Master’s degree in Biology at San Francisco State University in 2002 where I studied the effects of global climate change on parturition (timing of birth) rates in mammals.
 I focused my work on the local harbor seal population and the effects of El Nino events.
 I also assisted with research concerning elephant seal behavior in San Simeon as well as watercraft disturbance of our local populations of pinnipeds.
 I presented talks on anthropogenic disturbance on marine mammals as well as issues of ocean noise and communication between marine mammals at a number of National and International conferences before retiring as a researcher to focus on teaching.

-Now, I live here in Oakland and am very involved in community activities.
-You may see me around Lake Merritt as I am on the Board of Directors of the Lake Merritt Institute, am on the Measure DD oversight committee and I sometimes run with East Bay Front Runners and Walkers.
+I have lived live here in Oakland for about 23 years and am very involved in community activities.
+You may see me around Lake Merritt as I am involved with the Lake Merritt Institute, am on the Measure DD oversight committee and I sometimes run with East Bay Front Runners and Walkers.
+I completed my 200 hour Yoga Teacher Training in Lotus Flow and I write romance novels in my free time under the pen name, A.C.
+Stratford.
 I enjoy living where I work and am glad I can contribute to my community in a positive way.
 I also enjoy talking about science fiction, so if you take my classes, brush up on your pop culture!

 Where to find me on campus

-My office is in room B267, there is a schedule on the window which can direct you to where I may be.
+My office is in room B251, there is a schedule on the window which can direct you to where I may be.
 I am on campus Monday-Friday.
-During the lunch hour on Tuesday and Thursday I am usually in the BIOL 10 lab, B202.
-Monday and Wednesday you can likely find me in my office by 11am.
+During the lunch hour on Monday and Wednesday, I am usually in the BIOL 10 lab, B202.
+Tuesday and Thursday you can likely find me in my office by 11am.
+Then, I am likely in the BIOL 1B lab, B201.
 You can sometimes find me in the gym as well.
 If you need to contact me by phone, please call 464.3472 and leave me message or email me at email@example.com

 On campus activities